-- Building Size and Occupancy Data Set Enter the number of dwelling units in the building, the total gross area of the building (including the conditioned and unconditioned zones), the number of floors above grade, the number of floors below grade (including a floor that is partially below grade), the average floor height, the elevation of the first floor above grade, the depth of the building below grade on all orientations if the site grade changes around the perimeter, and the number of occupants during the daytime and nighttime.
-The number of floors below grade, the elevation of the first floor above grade, the number of floors below grade can be two if the site is sloping.
-MuITEA uses the number of floors above and below grade, the elevation of the first floor above grade, the depth of the building below grade, the depth of the building below grade, the depth of the site is sloping.
-MuITEA uses the number of floors above and below grade, the elevation of the first floor above grade, the depth of the building below grade, and the average floor height to determine the z-coordinate of the spaces and shell components on different floors.
-MuITEA also uses these values with details on the Walls form to model the exterior and underground walls. - Site Definition Data Set Select the Site Shielding and Terrain of the building site.
-Based on the selection, MuITEA will modify the wind speed in the weather file (typically measured at the airport at a height of 30 m above the ground) to the site terrain.
+• Building Size and Occupancy Data Set - Enter the number of dwelling units in the building, the total gross area of the building (including the conditioned and unconditioned zones), the number of floors above grade, the number of floors below grade (including a floor that is partially below grade), the average floor height, the elevation of the first floor above grade, the depth of the building below grade on all orientations if the site grade changes around the perimeter, and the number of occupants during the daytime and nighttime.
+MulTEA uses the number of floors above and below grade, the elevation of the first floor above grade, the depth of the building below grade, and the average floor height to determine the z-coordinate of the spaces and shell components on different floors.
+MulTEA also uses these values with details on the Walls form to model the exterior and underground walls.

+- Site Definition Data Set Select the Site Shielding and Terrain of the building site.
+Based on the selection, MulTEA will modify the wind speed in the weather file (typically measured at the airport at a height of 30 m above the ground) to the site terrain.
 Select the Ground Surface surrounding the building.
-Based on the selection, MuITEA will assign a ground reflectance value to be used for simulating the impact of solar radiation reflected from the ground and incident on the exterior walls, windows, and doors on the energy calculations. - Building Layout Data Set Select the building shape that best represents your building.
+Based on the selection, MulTEA will assign a ground reflectance value to be used for simulating the impact of solar radiation reflected from the ground and incident on the exterior walls, windows, and doors on the energy calculations. - Building Layout Data Set Select the building shape that best represents your building.
 Also select the hallway configuration and check the checkbox if the hallways are conditioned.
 If there are no hallways, the checkbox will be disabled.
-These selections have no impact on MuITEA's energy use calculations, but they are provided to help you focus on the building shape and configuration when describing the building and shell components.
+These selections have no impact on MulTEA's energy use calculations, but they are provided to help you focus on the building shape and configuration when describing the building and shell components.
 Enter the orientation of the building (i.e., the direction the back of the building faces).
 As shown in Figure 13, this is the clockwise angle between North and the building's y-axis (e.g., North=0, East=90, South=180, and West=270).
 The Total Number of Dwelling Units is a set of items showing the auto-calculated number of units on each floor.
 The calculation is based on the inputs in the Number of Dwelling Units data set on the right.
 The value for the intermediate floor is the sum of dwelling units on all intermediate floors.